Bazgha: Early life

-Bazgha was born in Lahore, Pakistan and she completed her education from Lahore Girls College.
+Bazgha was born in Lahore, Pakistan and completed her education from Lahore Girls College.

 Career

 Baghza made her debut as an actress in the film Saima with Babra Sharif, Rahat Kazmi, Nadeem Baig, and Bahar Begum, in which she portrayed the role of Yasmin.
 The film was directed by Mohammad Javed Fazil.
 The film was a box office super hit, and she won the Nigar Award for Best Supporting Actress.

 Then in 1981 she worked in films Samjhota, Athra Puttra, Faslay, and Amanat.
-The following year, in 1982, she worked in Urdu films Khubsooratand Raja Sahib and but her film Ek Din Bahu Ka, in which she played the lead role of a daughter-in-law, was a box office hit.
+In 1982, she worked in Urdu films Khubsoorat and Raja Sahib.
+The same year, the film Ek Din Bahu Ka, in which she played the lead role of a daughter-in-law, was a box-office hit.

 In 1983, she worked in the film Tine.
 The film was written by Syed Noor and directed by Jan Mohammad, starring Mohammad Ali, Babra Sharif, Faisal Rehman, and Waseem Abbas.
 The film was a super hit at the box office, and she won the Nigar Award for Best Supporting Actress.

-After she married folk singer Attaullah Khan Esakhelvi, they appeared together on stages and musical programs.
+After she married folk singer Attaullah Khan Esakhelvi, they appeared together on stage and in musical programs.
 They sang Urdu and Punjabi songs.

 In 2015, she appeared in film Eid Ayee Pardes Mein directed and written by Shafiq-ur Rehman and with some shooting in London and Pakistan.
 Then she retired from acting.